 The capital was moved from Yangon 320 kilometres north to the artificial town of Nay Pyi Taw in 2006.
 The official reason was to escape the congestion of Yangon, though most likely it was for the military junta to feel they could keep better control of the various separatist hotspots on their borders by being closer to the centre of the country.

-After independence in 1948, ethnic violence returned, followed by military dictatorships in various guises from 1962 to 2010, raising the bamboo curtain and undermining both the economy and human rights.
-Burma became Myanmar in 1989, Aung San Suu Kyi won the Nobel Peace Prize in 1991 and until then the story seems tragic but simple enough.
+After independence in 1948, ethnic violence returned, followed by military dictatorships in various guises from 1962 to 2010, drawing down the bamboo curtain and undermining both the economy and human rights.
+Burma became Myanmar in 1989, Aung San Suu Kyi won the Nobel Peace Prize in 1991, and up to that point the story seems tragic but straightforward enough.

 To outsiders, Aung San Suu Kyi’s journey since then appears baffling.
 One of the world’s most feted political prisoners as leader of the National League for Democracy, she was key to the transition from military regime to partial democracy.
 In 2015 she became State Counsellor, effectively prime minister, with a majority in both chambers of parliament although under a system guaranteeing a veto for the military, the Tatmadaw.
 Yet her government now stands accused at the UN International Court of Justice in The Hague of perpetrating genocide against the country’s Muslim Rohingya minority in Rakhine State in the north-west bordering Bangladesh.
 How can one make sense of that?